sergei-mironov/xkb-switch/README.md

 Admittedly, I only tested with a few different layouts that I used.
 If you find any bugs let me know at Github or ierton@gmail.com.

-Xkb-switch contains some testing facilities, please include output of `xkb-switch -x' command in the report.

 Sergey.